-The board does not include a power supply or an external GPS antenna (not required, but strongly recommended).
 You must select your oscillator carefully.
 Not all variants have the same connector pinout, and the pinout is not always reflected either in the oscillator's part number or the auction listing.
 The correct pinout for the FE-5680A is:

 You also must make sure your FE-5680A uses the newer binary command format for trimming the frequency rather than the older ASCII based protocol for setting the frequency.
 Generally this means you want one advertised as having a 10 MHz (only) output rather than having a tunable output or a PPS only output.